sovrin-foundation/old-sovrin/README.md

 depends on libsodium, an awesome crypto library.
 These need to be installed separately.
 Read below to see how.

-Sovrin also depends on a crypto library.
-The default configuration includes an example that uses Charm-Crypto.
-Instructions for installing Charm-Crypto can be found here: https://jhuisi.github.io/charm/install_source.html.

 ### Pre-requisistes
-Sovrin requires anonymous credentials library which requires a cryptographic framework called charm-crypto.
+Sovrin requires anonymous credentials library which requires a cryptographic library.
+The default configuration includes an example that uses Charm-Crypto framework.
 The steps to install charm-crypto are mentioned in our [Anonymous Credentials](https://github.com/evernym/anoncreds) repository.
 You just have to run `setup-charm.sh` script.
 It will require sudo privileges on the system.